Based on the life of Nannette Streicher, the woman who built pianos for Beethoven

 Nannette Streicher, reproduction of a contemporary portrait (Vienna, Kunsthistorisches Museum).

 The Washington Post: The Women of Mozart's Day.
-A festival spotlights Nannette Streicher's best friend, Nannette von Schaden.
+A festival spotlights Nannette Streicher's best friend, Anna von Schaden.

 MPR: Anne Midgette: Changing the narrative about women in music.
 Nannette Streicher and other women in a male-dominated field.